Khris Davis, A’s agree to deal adding $33.75M for ‘20, ‘21

 Davis hit a majors-best 48 home runs last season while setting a career high with 123 RBIs, helping send the 97-win A’s back to the playoffs for the first time in four years.
 He is leading the majors again with 10 home runs so far this season and is batting .260 with 20 RBIs.

-Davis, who wasn’t immediately reached for comment Thursday, was fine with that.
-Oakland had Thursday off and Davis was scheduled to hold a news conference Friday at the Coliseum.
+Davis was fine with that.
+Oakland had Thursday off, and the A’s designated hitter was scheduled to hold a news conference Friday at the Coliseum.

 “Whatever works best for the organization,” Davis said in February.
 “For me personally, I just want to focus on this year.
 I don’t like to get ahead of myself or look back in the past and play in the past.
 I just try to focus on the now.
 Whatever comes long-term is going to come.
 If they want me here long-term they’re going to get something done.”